 An Interview with Curator Theresa Papanikolas

-The Enid A. Haupt Conservatory will highlight the remarkable beauty and richness of Hawai‘i’s wild and cultivated flora.
-Plantings with more than 300 types of plants designed by Francisca Coelho and set pieces designed by Tony Award-winning set designer Scott Pask—a showcase of the profound importance of plants in Hawaiian culture and growing concerns about threats to native Hawaiian plants.
+The Enid A. Haupt Conservatory showcases the remarkable beauty and richness of Hawai‘i’s wild and cultivated flora.
+Plantings with more than 300 types of plants designed by Francisca Coelho and set pieces designed by Tony Award-winning designer Scott Pask explore the profound importance of plants in Hawaiian culture and growing concerns about threats to native Hawaiian plants.

-The centerpiece will take the form of long borders of colorful tropical garden plants such as those Georgia O’Keeffe encountered and painted while in Hawai‘i.
-These borders will burst with the dazzling flowers of ti, frangipani, bougainvillea, heliconia, hibiscus, bird of paradise, ginger, and many more tropical favorites.
-Beyond the borders, planting beds arranged around a hale, an open-sided, thatched-roof pavilion inspired by traditional Hawaiian architecture, will tell the story of canoe plants—useful plants brought to the Islands 1,700 years ago by Polynesian settlers.
-Vignettes featuring native Hawaiian plants will reveal modern efforts to preserve Hawai‘i’s flora.
+Long borders of colorful tropical garden plants such as those Georgia O’Keeffe encountered and painted while in Hawai‘i include ti plant, frangipani, bougainvillea, heliconia, hibiscus, bird-of-paradise, ginger, and many more tropical favorites.
+Beyond the borders, planting beds arranged around an open-sided thatched-roof pavilion inspired by the traditional Hawaiian hale will tell the story of canoe plants—useful plants brought to the Islands 1,000 years ago by Polynesian settlers.

-Georgia O’Keeffe’s Works in the LuEsther T. Mertz Library Art Gallery
+O’Keeffe’s Works in the Mertz Library Art Gallery

 O’Keeffe’s works depicting Hawaiian subjects garnered critical and popular attention when they were exhibited in 1940 at An American Place, the gallery of her husband, famed photographer Alfred Stieglitz (1864–1946).